 Experienced nurses then spend time with you, answering your questions and putting you in touch with resources that may help during this stressful time.
 These nurses offer patients printed materials on your condition, chemotherapy, radiation therapy, bone marrow transplant and other related issues.
 As a unique feature of your care, we also offer the services of a palliative care specialist who can help you fit treatment into your own special circumstances, if needed.
 Because multiple myeloma and other plasma cell neoplasms are blood disorders, radiation, chemotherapy and bone marrow transplant are the mainstays of therapy.

-Clinicians at Siteman Cancer Center see more than 300 new multiple myeloma a year and more other plasma cell neoplasms than most other centers in the area and are internationally recognized for their expertise.
+Clinicians at Siteman Cancer Center see more than 300 new multiple myeloma cases a year and more other plasma cell neoplasms than most other centers in the area and are internationally recognized for their expertise.

-Multiple Myeloma is the most common type of a class of conditions called plasma cell neoplasms.
+Multiple myeloma is the most common type of a class of conditions called plasma cell neoplasms.
 Multiple myeloma is a type of cancer that begins in plasma cells (white blood cells that produce antibodies).
 Abnormal plasma cells build up in the bone marrow, preventing the bone marrow from making healthy blood cells: red cells to carry oxygen, white cells to fight infection and platelets to prevent bleeding.
 It can damage the bone and make it more prone to breaking.
 It can also cause kidney malfunction, high blood levels of calcium and put patients at greater risk for infection.
 Sometimes, however, there are no symptoms and it is found on a routine blood test.

 Besides multiple myeloma, there are other types of plasma cell neoplasms: